Foundational Concepts

 To illustrate how to transform data in R.

 There are many potential transformations that can be applied to data; we will review the most common ones here.
 McCune & Grace (2002, p.
 67) note that transformations can be conducted for statistical or ecological reasons.
-However, many of the techniques we will cover do not require normality and other assumptions of parametric techniques.
+However, many of the techniques we will consider do not require normality and other assumptions of parametric techniques.
 Thus, we can focus our transformations on the ecological questions that we seek to answer.

 Roots (square root, cube root, etc.)

-Root transformations can be applied to count data, which generally follow a Poisson distribution.
-Vegetation work rarely uses higher-order roots, but studies in other systems do.
-For example, marine benthic studies may include organisms from phyla that span several orders of magnitude in abundance – there might be one starfish but tens of thousands of smaller invertebrates.
+Different orders of roots can be used, depending on the range of values in the data.
+For example, marine benthic studies can include organisms from phyla that span several orders of magnitude in abundance – there might be one starfish but tens of thousands of smaller invertebrates.
 Fourth-root transformations are often applied to this type of data so that the numerically dominant smaller taxa do not overwhelm comparisons among sample units.

 Logarithms